nikkijuk/vaadin-playground/vaadin8binder/README.md

 It seems that gradle-addon picks theme from latest version of vaadin (currently 8.1.7) and not one that I've defined (8.2.0.rc1).

+It seems that gradle-addon support for Gradle 4.4. is not finished yet and thus earlier version (4.3.1) needs to be used.

 # JVM tools in Linux

 In case you need JVM tools in Linux to experiment by yourself